-In display mode H, the service hours of the engine are displayed.
+In display mode ${\bf H}$, the service hours of the engine are displayed.
 The service hour counter stores the total traveling time.

 The service hour counter is necessary for ensuring that service work is carried out at the right intervals.

-If the speedometer is in H display mode at the start of the journey, it automatically changes to the 0D0 display mode.
+If the combination instrument is in H display mode when starting off, it automatically changes to the 0DO display mode.